robhizon26/nsfw-ionic-react/README.md

 NSFW JS is originally from [Infinite Red](https://infinite.red/).
-I wrapped the [web app](https://nsfwjs.com/) using Ionic React so that I can use the device camera seamlessly
+I wrapped the [web app](https://nsfwjs.com/) using Ionic React so that I can use the device camera seamlessly.
+I also added a small functionality to crop the photo taken by the camera.

 NSFW(Not Safe for Work) JS is a React app that uses TensorflowJS (hence the suffix JS) to classify images if it safe to view at work or not.
 This is particularly checking on pornography images.